Kali Linux For WSL Now Available in the Windows Store - Slashdot

 https://slashdot.org/index2.pl... [slashdot.org]

-for those wondering what it is (Score:2)
+for those wondering what it is (Score:4, Informative)

+I would have had FIRST POST, except as I typed my magnum opus windows rebooted to install updates.
+At least I wasn't in front of 200 people doing a presentation like last month.

 Who uses Kali Linux?
 (Score:2)